Gabriel Vargas (footballer, born 1983)

-Gabriel Alejandro Vargas Venegas (born 8 December 1983), known as Gabriel Vargas, is a Chilean footballer, who currently plays as striker for Deportes Concepción in the Segunda División Profesional de Chile.
+Gabriel Alejandro Vargas Venegas (born 8 December 1983), known as Gabriel Vargas, is a Chilean former footballer who played as a striker.

 Club career

 He began on the youth squad of Deportes Concepción and debuted in 2002.
-After he was released in 2005, he moved to Norway to work as a stevedor, at the same time he played for Norwegian Third Division club Andes.
+After he was released in 2005, he moved to Norway to work as a stevedor, at the same time he played for Norwegian Third Division club Andes IK.
 In 2006, he played for Puerto Montt.
 In 2007, Vargas played for Cobresal where he was one of the team's leading goal scorers for the year.
 In the 2007 Clausura tournament, Vargas scored 11 goals.

 In 2008, he moved to Universidad de Concepción.
 Then he moved to Universidad de Chile, to play 2010 Apertura and 2010 Copa Libertadores.

+In 2020, Vargas returned to Deportes Concepción in the Segunda División Profesional.
+On 31 October 2024, he announced his retirement after the match against Deportes Melipilla.
+In total, he scored 214 goals at professional level.

 Personal life

 He is nicknamed El Arcángel del Gol (The Goal Archangel) due to the fact that his name is Gabriel just like the biblical character.